stjordanis/graph-tool/doc/demos/inference/_model_selection.rst

 .. testoutput:: model-selection
    :options: +NORMALIZE_WHITESPACE

-   Non-degree-corrected DL:	 8550.039909...
+   Non-degree-corrected DL:	 8526.689850...
-   Degree-corrected DL:	 8204.289347...
+   Degree-corrected DL:	 8667.387042...

-Since it yields the smallest description length, the degree-corrected fit should be preferred.
+Since it yields the smallest description length, the non-degree-corrected fit should be preferred.
 The statistical significance of the choice can be accessed by inspecting the posterior odds ratio [peixoto-nonparametric-2017]_